-The Prefecture Apostolic of Nagoya was established on Feb.
-19, 1922 when the two prefectures of Aichi and Gifu were separated from the Archdiocese of Tokyo and the three prefectures of Fukui, Ishikawa, and Toyama were separated from the Prefecture Apostolic of Niigata.
-The new prefecture apostolic was entrusted to the German Fathers of the Society of the Divine Word, and Monsignor Joseph Reiners, S.V.D., who was also Prefect Apostolic of Niigata, was appointed concomitantly Prefect Apostolic of Nagoya.
-In 1926 Monsignor Reiners resigned as Prefect Apostolic of Niigata and became Prefect Apostolic of Nagoya alone.
-In 1941, with the resignation of Monsignor Reiners, Father Magoshiro Matsuoka took over responsibility for both Niigata and Nagoya as administrator apostolic.
+The prefecture apostolic of Nagoya was established on Feb.
+19, 1922, when the two prefectures of Aichi and Gifu were separated from the archdiocese of Tokyo and the three prefectures of Fukui, Ishikawa, and Toyama were separated from the prefecture apostolic of Niigata.
+The new prefecture apostolic was entrusted to the German Fathers of the Society of the Divine Word, and Monsignor Joseph Reiners, S.V.D., who was also prefect apostolic of Niigata, was appointed concomitantly prefect apostolic of Nagoya.
+In 1926 Monsignor Reiners resigned and became prefect apostolic of Nagoya alone.
+In 1941, Father Magoshiro Matsuoka took over responsibility for both Niigata and Nagoya as administrator apostolic.
 In 1945 Monsignor Matsuoka became prefect apostolic of both Niigata and Nagoya.
-In 1953 he resigned as Prefect Apostolic of Niigata.
-On April 16, 1962, the Prefecture Apostolic of Nagoya was raised to the status of a diocese, and Monsignor Matsuoka was consecrated as the first bishop.
+In 1953 he resigned.
+On April 16, 1962, the prefecture apostolic of Nagoya was raised to the status of a diocese, and Monsignor Matsuoka was consecrated as the first bishop.
 In 1969 Bishop Matsuoka resigned, and in the same year Father Nobuo Soma was consecrated bishop.

-On March 29, 2015, Bishop Nomura resigned, and Auxiliary Bishop of Osaka, Goro Matsuura was appointed to the Bishop of Nagoya.
+On March 29, 2015, Bishop Nomura resigned, and auxiliary bishop of Osaka, Goro Matsuura, was appointed bishop of Nagoya.
 He was installed on June 13.